kyma-project/test-infra/cmd/image-builder/README.md

 ## Default Tags

-Image Builder provides a default tag for built images.
+Image Builder provides default tags for built images.
 The default tag is computed based on the template provided in the Image Builder configuration file.
 The default tag is always added to the image, even if the user provides custom tags.
-The Image Builder supports two default tags:
+Image Builder supports two default tags:

 - **Pull Request Default Tag**: The default tag template for images built on pull requests is `pr-<PR_NUMBER>`.
   Example tag value: `PR-123`.